-ipsy launches its beauty product e-commerce business Shopper as it hits 3M subscribers
+ipsy launches its beauty product e-commerce business Shopper as hit hits 3M subscribers

 “There’s a lot of lip service around data, and I think even for us in the first two years, we talked a lot about data,” Camberos said.
 “We’ve made huge investments in it.
 From the very beginning we’ve had a quiz.
 Most people who take the quiz connect their Facebook accounts.
 We have hundrteds of specific data points, people want to give us that data because they want us to give them better products.
 We get over 5 million product reviews every month.
 We have a team of over 40 people who do that.
 If we do a good job, [customers] stay with us a lot longer, and they’re likely to tell their friends how great ipsy is.”

 ipsy also said it will be divesting EM Cosmetics, a brand led by co-founder Michelle Phan, as it looks to be more of a neutral party where brands can come and get their products into the hands of users.
+Phan will also be leaving as part of EM Cosmetics.
 Rather than building direct-to-consumer brands, Camberos said it wants to utilize its massive community of 8,000 influencers to help brands more effectively reach customers — whether they’re well-known or emerging brands that are looking to get their start.
 All this is an effort to tap a growing audience of beauty enthusiasts that aren’t just going to malls and retailers to pick up their products.

 As ipsy looks to grow, it’s going to lean heavily on that word of mouth and keep its cost of customer acquisition low.
 With millions of users paying $10 a month, it has the leeway to heavily invest in this new emerging business.
 But it also has to be careful not to fall into the trap of emerging consumer brands that end up aggressively spending to expand into new markets — especially ones that are outside of their sweet spot, which is often urban markets. ipsy, however, has always had a big following in middle America and is able to grow in multiple markets outside of just the urban bubble, Camberos said.